Choosing a walker or rollator

 even make a walker dangerous despite good construction.
 First, it can be

-tempting to use a walker equipped with a seat and wheels as a wheelchair,
+tempting to use a walker equipped with a seat and wheels as a wheelchair, or

 Another misconception concerns walker maintenance.
 Walker frames often

 carry lifetime warranties, but most parts built into walkers will wear out with

-parts are readily available.
+that replacement parts are readily available.

 For safety, all parts of a walker should be checked at least weekly for

 damage or wear.
-If anything seems to be wrong, fix it before the walker is
+If anything seems to be wrong, fix it before the walker is used

-good maintenance or prompt repairs.
+maintenance or prompt repairs.